Alexandria Pedestrian Accident Lawyer

 Common Causes of Pedestrian Accidents

 A pedestrian accident refers to a collision between a pedestrian (someone traveling on foot) and a motor vehicle.
 These accidents can result in a range of injuries for pedestrians, from minor bruises to severe or even fatal injuries.
-Understanding the common causes of pedestrian accidents is crucial for improving road safety and implementing preventive measures.

 Here are some common causes of pedestrian accidents involving motor vehicles: